 While some Street Fighter players prefer the 2×3 keys in a row, SNK players prefer four keys in a row, with all eight keys used for combos.

-Thanks to the four rubber feet on the bottom, the stick stands stably on a surface.
-When you put it on your lap, it stays in place and balanced thanks to the non-slip foam.
+The stick stands stably on a surface thanks to the four rubber feet on the bottom.
+It stays in place and balanced when you put it on your lap, thanks to the non-slip foam.

 New players, probably using an arcade stick for the first time, will find it difficult to read the button labels on the control panel from a distance.
 Although a player will usually memorize the button positions over time, this process might take a little longer and be more painful than expected.